-The Ura Tsechu is a five day festival which attracts local villagers.
-Held in the courtyard of the Ura Lhakhang, the festival involves the same masked dancers and songs as the Thimpu and Paro festivals as well as the Yak Dance.
+The Ura Tsechu is a five-day festival which attracts local villagers.
+Held in the courtyard of the Ura Lhakhang, the festival involves the same masked dancers and songs as the Thimphu and Paro festivals as well as the Yak Dance.

 These religious festivals are in honour of Guru Rinpoche commemorating one of his great deeds.
 They are celebrated for several days and are the occasion for dances that are clearly defined in religious content.

 The festivals are a great opportunity to become immersed in the meaning of Bhutanese religion and it is a time to see people in their finest clothes enjoying themselves with their family and friends, as well as gaining merit by attending the festival.
-This festival attracts less tourists than those in Thimpu and Paro.
+This festival attracts fewer tourists than those in Thimphu and Paro.

 You can enjoy this activity as part of the suggested tours below, or we can weave it into a trip shaped entirely around you.